omonimus1/blog-jade-rubick/content/pages/1--about/index.md

 ### Company profile

-I typically work with companies that meet this profile:
+I typically work with companies that meet this profile.
+Some companies fall outside these parameters, so feel free to contact me even if you don't hit every one of these.

 * Technology startups (I work across industries, but focus on tech startups)
 * 5-75 engineers.